 2. Visit the School

 This is a HUGE part of school selection and it is a must, especially if you are dumping $50,000+ into them.
-I took this so seriously I flew from the UK to Oregon for 3 days just to inspect the school, the surrounding town, and the City.
+I took this so seriously that I flew from the UK to Oregon for 3 days just to inspect the school, the surrounding town, and the City.

 For most students going to flight school will be one of the biggest events in their life and getting a school that not only meets and exceeds your piloting needs, but you need to see how you are treated by the strangers there.
 The staff, the instructors, the students.

 Are you just another face or do you get invited to join in conversations?
 Do you get that welcoming feeling?
 Are they worthy of your money?
-Does the school do any events like student BBQ’s, charity sports events, team building?
+Does the school do any events like student BBQ’s, charity sports events, or team building?

-Go for lunch with some students, grill them on their experience with the school.
+Go for lunch with some students, and grill them on their experience with the school.
 Would they go there again knowing what they know now?